Stories in my Head and the Embarrassing Side Effects of my Imagination

 Stories in my Head

-My stories are a good source of escapism while I am stood before the kitchen sink, or cleaning out the turtle tank, or ironing, or hoovering, or any number of other boring household tasks.
-I even formulate the stories while in the shower, or in bed, out walking, or even when I am out in the car.
+My stories are a good source of escapism while I stand before the kitchen sink, or clean out the turtle tank, or do the ironing, or vacuuming, or any number of other boring household tasks.
+I even formulate stories while in the shower, or in bed, out walking, or even when I am out in the car.
 My characters take on their own lives, and draw me in as a spectator.
 It is my job to remember what they tell me, and commit it to paper (or computer) as soon as possible.

 Sometimes it can be embarrassing, like the time I headbutted a neighbour’s hanging basket because I was engrossed in my personal fictional dialogue.
 Other times people can be talking to me and I simply don’t hear them.
 I sort of snap out of a daydream, and have to wake up to the reality around me.
 I am sure this is not an isolated situation.
 I must be one of a million writers in a similar position.